starfederation/datastar/sdk/README.md

 | **HTMX (Fragments)** | `Hello <strong>World</strong>` | • Partial HTML allowed<br>• May lack proper structure<br>• Requires special handling<br>• More flexible but less predictable |

 ### Parameters

+- **elements**: One or more complete HTML elements.
+If a selector has not been specified, each element must contain an id.
+With ElementPatchMode remove, this parameter may be omitted when a selector is supplied.

 #### ElementPatchMode